-If you statically link your application to MFC (that is, if you specify Use MFC in a Static Library on the General tab in the Property Pages dialog box), you do not have to redistribute Mfc100u.dll or Mfc100.dll.
-However, although static linking may work for testing and internal deployment of applications, we recommend that you do not use it to redistribute MFC.
-For more information about the recommended strategies for deploying Visual C++ libraries, see Choosing a Deployment Method.
+Mfc80.dll does not need to be redistributed with MFC applications if you statically link to the MFC DLL (that is, if you specified Use MFC in a Static Library on the General tab in the Project Settings dialog box).
+Even though this may work for testing and internal deployment of your applications, it is not a recommended way to redistribute MFC.
+For more information on the recommended solution for deploying Visual C++ libraries, see.

-If your application uses the MFC database classes (for example, CRecordset Class and CRecordView Class), you must redistribute ODBC and any ODBC drivers that your application uses.
-For more information, see Redistributing Database Support Files.
+If your application uses the MFC database classes, such asand , you need to redistribute ODBC and any ODBC drivers that your application uses.
+For more information, see .

-If you redistribute an MFC DLL, make sure to redistribute the retail version and not the debug version.
+If you redistribute an MFC DLL, be sure you redistribute the retail version rather than the debug version.
 Debug versions of the DLLs are not redistributable.
-The names of debug versions of the MFC DLLs end with a "d", for example, Mfc100d.dll.
+Debug versions of the MFC DLLs have a trailing "d" in their file names, as in Mfc80d.dll.

-If you modify MFC sources and then rebuild the MFC DLL, you must rename the modified MFC DLL so that it will not conflict with the MFC DLL that is included in Visual Studio.
-We recommend that you do not rebuild or rename the MFC DLL.
+If you modify MFC sources in any way and rebuild the MFC DLL, you must rename the modified MFC DLL so it will not conflict with the MFC DLL from Visual Studio.
+Rebuilding and renaming the MFC DLL is not a recommended procedure.
 For more information, see MFC Technical Note 33.

-You can redistribute MFC by using either VCRedist_architecture.exe, merge modules that are installed with Visual Studio, or by deploying the MFC DLL to the same folder as your application.
-For more information about how to redistribute MFC, see Redistributing Visual C++ Files.
+You may redistribute MFC by using either merge modules that are installed with Visual Studio or by deploying the MFC assembly in a sub-folder of your application-local folder as a private assembly.
+For more information about redistributing MFC, see.

-You can redistribute MFC localization DLLs by deploying the MFC DLL in your application local folder.
-For more information about how to redistribute Visual C++ libraries, see Redistributing Visual C++ Files.
+You may redistribute MFC localized DLLs by deploying the MFC assembly in your application-local folder as a private assembly.
+For more information about redistributing Visual C++ libraries as private assemblies, see.